flyteorg/flyte/rsts/deployment/aws/manual.rst

    flyte        <none>   *       k8s-flyte-8699360f2e-1590325550.us-east-2.elb.amazonaws.com   80      3m50s
    flyte-grpc   <none>   *       k8s-flyte-8699360f2e-1590325550.us-east-2.elb.amazonaws.com   80      3m49s

 <FLYTE-ENDPOINT> = Value in ADDRESS column and both will be the same as the same port is used for both GRPC and HTTP.
+Own host website may work too.

 * Connect to flytectl CLI.